Skip to main content

 Maternal and Child Health

 Volunteers in this project train health workers from the Ministry of Health and other organizations on adult learning principles, the experiential learning cycle, and motivational interviewing in order to enhance the quality of health education for women and community leaders.
-Working alongside health workers, Volunteers train mothers and women with small children on health practices that prepare them for safer births and healthier children.
+Alongside health workers, Volunteers train mothers and women with small children on health practices that prepare them for safer births and healthier children.
 Since community support is integral to the process of long-term adoption of health behaviors, Volunteers empower community members to implement initiatives that enhance collaboration and promote the adoption of healthy behaviors.
 Behavior change is a slow process, and Volunteers should have patience and be dedicated to empowering others while working with the community on long-term sustainable change.

 Youth in Development